Tennis Club de Paris: 1930 to 1945

 It was therefore necessary to appeal to new founding members to finance the complete fitting out of the new TCP.
-The payment was 15,000 francs and each founding member was entitled to all the benefits of the club for 20 years, i.e. until 1958 (at that time, the active membership fee was 1,500 francs per year with the benefits that still exist today: balls, lights, hut, towels).
+The payment was 15,000 francs and each founding member was entitled to all the benefits of the club for 20 years, i.e. until 1958 (at that time, the active membership fee was 1,500 francs per year with the benefits that still exist today: balls, lights, hut, and towels).
 Thanks to this technical and financial effort, the TCP signed a 50-year lease with the City of Paris in 1937.
 These facilities, in great demand in the capital, were fully used by all the sports federations in covered halls.

-The complex included: The part that took the name of "Stade Pierre-de-Coubertin" and which was administered by the city with: A large covered stadium with 4000 seats and another small stadium with about 800 seats; a second small stadium was to be built later.
-The part rented to the TCP with a large hall with 6 covered wooden courts, a fitness room and, of course, all the lounges, restaurants, luxuriously furnished changing rooms and ancillary facilities necessary for the life of a large club.
+The complex included a section administered by the city, which took the name of "Stade Pierre-de-Coubertin" and included a large covered stadium with 4000 seats and another small stadium with about 800 seats; a second small stadium was to be built later.
+Another section was rented to the TCP with a large hall with 6 covered wooden courts, a fitness room as well as the lounges, restaurants, luxuriously furnished changing rooms, and ancillary facilities necessary for the life of a large club.
 The TCP itself had built 8 clay courts (six of which were unfortunately separated by the Avenue Georges Lafont).

-The operation proved to be perfectly balanced in 1938 and 1939 and the greatest winter sports events were played there: the French International Championships, the Paris-London Meeting, etc. and the King Gustav V of Sweden Cup, created by Jean Borotra and the TCP for this occasion.
+The operation proved to be balanced in 1938 and 1939.
+The winter sports events were played there included the French International Championships, the Paris-London Meeting, etc. and the King Gustav V of Sweden Cup, created by Jean Borotra and the TCP for this occasion.

-From September 1939 to May 1940, the TCP lived a "slow" life under the attentive leadership of Robert Foulon.
-During the very long years of occupation, the TCP gradually resumed a certain activity, albeit moderate, until September 15, 1943, the date of the last bombing of Paris, when an American squadron, charged with crushing Renault's "O" factory located on the Ile Seguin, used for the assembly of German tanks, succeeded perfectly, but without being able to avoid splattering the "Stade de Coubertin – TCP" complex, which was completely crushed by 12 bombs of 500 kilos.
-In 30 seconds, the life of the club was stopped.
+As World War II broke out, from September 1939 to May 1940, the TCP saw reduced activities under the leadership of Robert Foulon.
+During the German Occupation of France, the TCP gradually resumed moderate activities, until September 15, 1943, the date of the last bombing of Paris, when an American squadron, charged with attacking Renault's "O" factory located on the Ile Seguin, used for the assembly of German tanks, collaterally-damaged the "Stade de Coubertin – TCP" complex, which was completely destroyed by 12 500-kilogram bombs.